Application forms and previous winners.

 Highlights the most impactful or memorable event hosted by a society, showcasing excellent planning and execution.

-MOST CHARITABLE AWARD
+MOST CHARITABLE SOCIETY

 Celebrates the society that has shown significant contribution in fundraising efforts and dedication to making a meaningful difference to a charity.